geoffisdancing/galnotes/160601 Galvanize Lecture Notes.md

     - With many dimensions, many features are likely correlated, so if there is highly correlated data, there is redundant information.
 So we try to decorrelate the input vectors.
     - The covariance matrix of a feature space usually has a lot of large values
         - The ideal is to find the covariance matrix where all non-diagonal values are 0.
+        - We can do this by defining that all of our PCA dimensions will be ORTHONORMAL to each other, thus by definition we remove all covariance from the covariance matrix between these dimensions.
+        - ORTHONORMAL means that all vectors are unit vectors and are orthogonal to each other (dop product = 0)
     - The main idea is attempt to find a covariance matrix where all variables except the diagonal have minimal covariance with other variables, which means there is no relationship between the features
     - We can transform the matrix to make this happen
-    - This corresponds to finding a new set of axes that better fit the data, the first dimension captures the maximal variance in the data
+    - This corresponds to finding a new set of axes that better fit the data
+    - Start by defining the first dimension to capture the maximal variance in the data
         - The second dimension (of this first component) is defined to be orthogonal to the first, so there is no covariance between the two features, given this definition
-    - The Transformation matrix is called V which accomplishes this ideal covariance matrix
+    - Our goal with PCA is to find the transformation matrix V which when applied to original data X which gives us our ideal covariance matrix.
     - In other words, to get the transformation, we need to find the eigenvalues and eigenvectors of M-T M.
-    - The Eigenvectors are the new basis, the eigenvalues are the variance in each of these dimensions.
+    - The Eigenvectors are the new basis; the eigenvalues are the variance in each of these dimensions.
+    - To reduce the number of dimensions to m << p, can get rid of the smallest lambdas
     - To determine how many features to keep , can look at the scree plot, plotting the variances (eigenvalues) in increasing order.
 Choose the elbow or wherever the most information is captured.
     - An eigenvector v of a linear transformation T is a non-zero vector that, when T is applied to it, does not change direction.
 Applying T to the eigenvector only scales the eigenvector by the scalar value lambda, called the eigenvalue.
         - T(v) = Lambda(v)